Why do premiums change each year and how does it affect me?

 What do I need to do to pay my new premium?

 Nothing at all.
-Your new premium will be updated on your first payment scheduled on or after 1 April.
+Your new premium will be updated from your first payment scheduled after the change takes effect.
 If you pay your premium from payroll deductions, we'll chat to your pay office so they can update the amount deducted.
 If you'd like to lock in your existing premium, you have the option to prepay your health insurance for up to 12 months.
 Learn more about that here.

 I just joined ahm and wasn't expecting a change so fast!

 We get it.
 But we're not pulling your leg when we say every health insurer in the country makes adjustments to premiums following the government's premium review announcement.
-So even if you were to switch insurers, it’s likely that you’ll still experience a change to your premium on 1 April each year.
+So even if you were to switch insurers, it’s likely that you’ll still experience a change to your premium around the same time each year.

 If you'd like to review your cover, get in touch with us on 134 246.
 We’ll undertake a review to ensure you’re on the right cover for you and discuss your options like switching to a higher excess or a lower level of cover if your needs have changed, which may reduce your premium.